konveyor/kai/docs/custom_ruleset.md

 # Custom Rules Integration

-When you have written custom rules and would like to add them to your issues to be solved by kai's reactive code plan you will need to take a few steps to make this work
+When you have written custom rules and would like to add them to your issues to be solved by Kai's reactive code plan you will need to take a few steps to make this work.

 ## Steps to Add Custom Rulesets